parq_blockmodel.blockmodel.ParquetBlockModel#

 - Return type:

-- property index_c: ndarray
+- property index_c: ndarray#

-- property index_f: ndarray
+- property index_f: ndarray#

-- plot(scalar, grid_type='image', threshold=True, show_edges=True, show_axes=True, enable_picking=False, picked_attributes=None)[source]
+- plot(scalar, grid_type='image', frame='world', threshold=True, show_edges=True, show_axes=True, enable_picking=False, picked_attributes=None)[source]#

 Plot the block model using PyVista.